sdownum/tre_sitara_examples/README.md

 TRE Sitara Examples
 ===================

-Arduino AVR-based example sketches, ported and tested on the TI Sitara for the Arduino Tre.
+Arduino IDE-based example sketches, ported and tested on the TI Sitara for the Arduino TRE and it's new IDE.

 Testing
 =======